Kurumi-fan/Kurumi-s-Crosshair/README.md

 ## 📦 How to Use

 1. Launch the program.
-2. Enter your key when prompted.
-3. Select your crosshair style and color.
+2. Choose your crosshair style and color.
+3. Enjoy accurate aiming in every game.

 ---

 ## 🧠 Troubleshooting

-* ❌ *“Invalid key”* → Make sure you copy the exact key sent via Discord (watch out for spaces).
-* 🔄 If your key expired, request a new one with `!key` in the Discord.
+* ❌ Overlay not visible? → Make sure your game is running in **borderless windowed** mode.
-* 🎮 Some fullscreen-exclusive games may not show the overlay — use **borderless windowed** mode.
+* 🎮 Some fullscreen-exclusive games may block overlays.

----

-## 🧾 Why Key-Based?

-This app is completely free — but to avoid abuse, reuploads, or spam, it uses a simple rotating key system.
-A new key is generated every **3 days** and shared via our Discord server.

-You can get the key in two ways:

-* 📌 Check the `#key` channel — the key is posted there regularly
-* 🤖 Or DM the bot with `!key` to receive it privately

 ---

 ## 👤 Developed by [Kurumi-fan](https://github.com/Kurumi-fan)

 Part of the **Kurumi’s Projects** collection.
 More tools coming soon 💜

 ---